Archival of thesis or project

 If your thesis or project contains content that meets the requirements of an embargo you may submit an application using the Request for a confidentiality deed or embargo form (PDF 164KB).
 You must include evidence that supports your application in order for it to be considered.

-Archival theses and projects are lodged via the Learning Repository, Equella.
+Archival theses and dissertations are lodged via the submission/lodgement tab of the Candidate Centre.

-To lodge you will need to upload as three separate PDF files:
+To successfully lodge your archival you will need to upload as two separate PDF files:

-You will receive a notification from the SGR Examinations Office once your record has been received via Equella.
-Provided your archival lodgement meets the lodgement requirements stated above, it will be considered by the Associate Deputy Vice-Chancellor, Research Training and Development, SGR for approval.
+You will receive a notification from the SGR Examinations Office once your record has been received and is ready to be considered by the Associate Deputy Vice-Chancellor, Research Training and Development, SGR for completion approval.
 This process takes approximately five working days, and once finalised, you will receive another email advising you of your course completion.

 If an application for an embargo has been approved, the thesis or project will be held from access until the date of release.